 How Does Mrs. Traxler Assess Student Learning on Recorder?

-During our Recorder Karate sessions that are held 3 times a year, I listen to students one at a time to assess their playing and offer individualized feedback.
+During our Rainbow Recorder sessions that are held 3 times a year, I listen to students one at a time to assess their playing and offer individualized feedback.
 I also offer constant feedback during recorder games and lessons during our regular classes as well.
 When I am assessing student performance, I am generally looking and listening for the following things: left hand on top, holes covered with flat finger prints, recorder angled downward, and a soft and light tone quality that doesn’t squeak or tremble.
-When they are trying to test a belt, I am listening and looking for all those things stated above, as well as their ability to play the song accurately.
+When they are trying to test a song, I am listening and looking for all those things stated above, as well as their ability to play the song accurately.
 This includes keeping a steady beat with little to no hesitation, correct pitches and rhythms, and correct form, tempo, and dynamic markings when they appear in the music.
 They are allowed no more than 2 mistakes in one song and must keep going to maintain the integrity of the beat.